Param-Harrison/ebook-writer/books/know-the-why.md

 Real-time communication is essential for modern apps.
 Use it to build engaging experiences.

+### Why do you need Server-Sent Events (SSE)?

+You had WebSockets.
+Real-time communication worked.
+Users got live updates.

+But then you needed one-way communication.
+Server sends updates to clients.
+Clients don't need to send anything back.

+WebSockets were overkill.
+You didn't need bidirectional communication.
+You needed simpler.

+That's when you realized: you need Server-Sent Events (SSE).

+**SSE** is a one-way communication protocol.
+Server sends events to clients over HTTP.
+Clients receive updates in real-time.
+Simple.
+Efficient.

+Think of it like a radio.

+WebSockets are like a phone.
+Both sides can talk.
+Bidirectional.

+SSE is like a radio.
+Only one side talks.
+Unidirectional.

+In your backend, SSE includes:

+- **HTTP connection** — long-lived HTTP connection
+- **Event stream** — server sends events
+- **Automatic reconnection** — client reconnects if disconnected
+- **Simple protocol** — text-based, easy to implement
+- **One-way** — server to client only

+SSE use cases:
+- **Live updates** — stock prices, scores
+- **Notifications** — real-time notifications
+- **Progress updates** — long-running task progress
+- **Live feeds** — news feeds, social feeds

+SSE vs WebSockets:
+- **SSE** — one-way, simpler, HTTP-based
+- **WebSockets** — bidirectional, more complex, custom protocol

+SSE benefits:
+- **Simplicity** — easier than WebSockets
+- **HTTP-based** — works through firewalls/proxies
+- **Automatic reconnection** — built-in reconnection
+- **Efficient** — less overhead than polling

+Without SSE, you poll for updates.
+Inefficient.
+Slow.

+With SSE, you get push updates.
+Efficient.
+Real-time.

+SSE is essential for one-way real-time updates.
+Use it when you don't need bidirectional communication.

 ### Why do you need message queues?

 The app was working.
 Users were making requests.
 Background jobs were processing tasks.